c-g-dev/comfyui-customnodes/README.md

 # CGDev's custom nodes
 ComfyUI nodes I've had had to make because I couldn't find them elsewhere.
 A lot of these are forks of other people's custom nodes with extended functionality.

-Do NOt clone this into your customNodes repo, most of these will require manual injection.
+Do not clone this into your customNodes repo, most of these will require manual injection.

 ## Loop, LoopStart, LoopEnd